eternality8/TinkerBell/improvement_ideas.md

 - **Key touches:** New module `ai/analysis` housing pluggable analyzers (rule-based + optional small LLM).
 Extend `AIController` to call the analyzer before `_build_messages`, injecting its output into the system prompt metadata.
 Provide tooling like `ToolUsageAdvisorTool` that the agent can invoke mid-turn to reassess if conditions change (e.g., doc size ballooned).
 Surface the analyzer’s verdict in the UI so users understand why the agent picked certain tools or chunk sizes.

 ## Next steps
-1. Prototype the windowed snapshot + chunk tool (Ideas #1-2) since they deliver the biggest token savings.
+1. Prototype the windowed snapshot + chunk tool (Ideas #1-2) since they deliver the biggest token savings and remain unsolved.
-2. Once chunking is stable, add controller-level gating (Idea #3) to prevent regressions.
-3. Layer in summarization/outline + retrieval tools (#4-5) to keep the UX smooth on 100K+ token buffers.
+2. Move into manager/subagent scaffolding and chunk result caching (Idea #9 + Phase 4 work items) once chunk tools are stable.
+3. Invest in entity/plot orchestration (Ideas #10-11) to keep long-form edits coherent now that outline/retrieval primitives exist.
+4. Explore the preflight analysis layer (Idea #12) to help the agent choose between the now-available outline, retrieval, and future chunk tools without wasting tokens.